Overview

 Clients are encouraged to meet at least once each year for a formal review of their financial

 planning goals and information.
-Client accounts are reviewed regularly as needed and not less
+Client accounts are reviewed regularly as needed and not

-reviewing all financial plans and investment accounts.
+responsible for reviewing all financial plans and investment accounts.

 Review Triggers